Get Friendly With Amistad

 "There are limits on the fish in Amistad," says Hanselman.
 "I mainly target largemouth bass and you can keep five bass per person at a minimum of 14-inches in length.
 The other species I target is striper.
 You can keep five per person at a minimum of 18 inches for those."

-A boat trailer that has been properly matched with and secured to your vehicle assures a trouble-free trip
+A boat trailer that is properly matched with and secured to your vehicle assures a trouble-free trip

 Some factors to keep in mind when trailering on the interstate highways